 User Intuition conducts AI-moderated interviews lasting 30+ minutes per participant.
 The AI moderator uses 5-7 level laddering methodology refined through Fortune 500 engagements, systematically moving from surface behaviors through functional benefits to emotional drivers and identity-level motivations.
 When a participant says “I switched brands because of the price,” the AI probes deeper: what were you comparing against, what would have justified the cost, what did switching mean to you as a consumer?
 This iterative depth surfaces the motivational architecture that 15-question surveys and even skilled human moderators working with small samples struggle to uncover at scale.

-Studies start at $200 with a standard rate of $20 per interview and no monthly subscription.
-Results arrive in 48-72 hours, not the 4-8 weeks typical of agency qualitative.
+Studies start at $150 with a standard rate of $25 per interview and no annual contract.
+Results arrive in 24 hours, not the 4-8 weeks typical of agency qualitative.
 The platform accesses a vetted panel of 4M+ participants across 50+ languages, maintains a 98% participant satisfaction rate, and compounds every insight into an intelligence hub that grows more valuable with each study.
 User Intuition holds a 5/5 rating on G2.
+For teams explicitly comparing panel providers with integrated execution, the dedicated research panel platform page and research panel cost guide make the economics more concrete.

 The transformative difference is scale married to depth.
 Where Ipsos delivers 15-20 exceptional interviews, User Intuition delivers 200-300+ interviews at comparable conversational depth.
 Instead of directional themes, teams get quantified motivations: not just “some customers cite price” but “67% of churned customers cite value perception relative to alternatives, concentrated in the 12-18 month cohort.”
 Qualitative insight gains quantitative weight.